Hanabi-Live/hanabi-live/README.md

   * Everyone's notes are combined and shown to spectators, which is fun to see.
 * Color-blind mode
   * For players who are color-blind, this mode will make the game much easier to play by drawing the letters of the color on top of the card.
+* Keyboard Shortcuts
+  * You can now completely play the game using the keyboard.
+  * You can see the documentation for the hotkeys by clicking the "Help" button while in a game.
 * Discord Integration
   * All lobby chat will be replicated to (and from) the Hanabi Discord server.
   * You can join the Hanabi Discord server here: https://discord.gg/FADvkJp